-- 3. Select the controller with the iSCSI ports you want to configure. - 4.
-In the drop-down list, select the port you want to configure, and then click Next. - 5.
+- 5. In the drop-down list, select the port you want to configure, and then click Next. - 6.
 Select the configuration port settings, and then click Next.

 To see all port settings, click the Show more port settings link on the right of the dialog box.